trezy/bigmath/docs/BigMath.md

 ### A note on arithmetic operations

-All of the arithmetic functions described below follow these three principles:
+All of the arithmetic functions described below follow these three principles unless otherwise noted:

 * **They are variadic**
     Each operation can receive any number of inputs (requiring at least one).
 Additionally, operations will be performed on each input sequentially.